defn/vagrant-cloud/README.md

 This plugin provides a shell-script provider based on a gutted vagrant-aws plugin.
 Instead of calling to fog, it executes scripts.
+Machine configuration are exported as enviroment variables before calling the scripts.

 # Getting Started
 Install dependencies with bundler: `bundle install --path vendor/bundle`